Education and qualifications:

-I have been participating in STEM outreach and engagement in schools and an event centre in Bradford.
-I like to watch documentaries about science and great engineering inventions, and enjoy learning new things related to the engineering profession through attending workshops, conferences, seminars and training courses.
+I have been participating in STEM outreach and engagement in schools and at an event centre in Bradford for nearly five years.
+I like watching documentary movies about science and great engineering inventions and enjoy learning new things related to the engineering profession through workshops, conferences, seminars, and training courses.

 Do you identify as disabled, or as a member of a minority or under-represented group?
 Would you like to comment on what impact or influence you feel this has had upon your career?